Omkar-07/Spring-Boot-Project-Using-Thymleaf/README.md

 # Property Finder(LiveEase)

 ## Overview
-The Property Manager is a Spring Boot application designed to simplify property management tasks such as tracking property details, managing tenants, and handling related operations
+The LiveEase is a Spring Boot application designed to simplify property management tasks such as tracking property details, managing tenants, and handling related operations

 ## Features
 🔹 Admin Functionalities